Interesting Educational Science Games for Kids

 6. Racing Ramp

-Collect objects like cars, balls balloons that can be rolled down a ramp.
+Collect objects like cars, balls, and balloons that can be rolled down a ramp.
 Get kids to roll them down the ramp and talk about how the weight of the objects helps them to roll up and down at different speeds.
 A great way to teach kids about weight and speed.
 You can get kids to use different kinds of objects like rulers, pencils, pens, and erasers.

 7. Paper Airplane